jlburke/Social-Bot/README.md

 ## Special alerts

 After clicking on run the bot you will recive a alert, confirm it.
-The Bot will start a chrome window dont close or minimize it. you can put it on second plan but cant minimize.
+The Bot will start a chrome window dont close or minimize it.
+You can put it on second plan but cant minimize.
 Dont rezise the window, it is configured to bypass the instagram scripts.
 Closing any window can occur on bot interupt / bot shut down.